cbeck88/spirit-po/README.md

 - MSVC 2015

 I am told that it works with MSVC 2013 if the `constexpr` declarations are properly dealt with, however I don't test that.
+Pull requests are welcome!

 See `.travis.yml` and `appveyor.yml` for info about our CI.